 There is work to be done in advance of the commencement of the rodent droppings cleanup process itself.
 Before the cleanup process begins, you must make certain that you’ve fully eliminated rodents from your property.
 You also need to appropriately fortify your property to ensure that rats or mice (or both) are unable to enter your home or business in the future.

 The first step in this process is to seal off any openings in the interior of your residence that permit passage inside by rodents.
 Bear in mind that a mouse can enter through a space the size of a dime.
-A rat can enter through a space the size of a quarter in some instances.

 You do not want to block off exterior holes at the same time.
 The objective is to block interior access to your residence with the objective of driving rodents out.